denisw/redux-preboiled/docs/api/reduceActions.md

 # `reduceActions`

-Calculates the state after dispatching an action sequence to a specific reducer (test helper).
+_Testing helper._ Calculates the state after dispatching an sequence of actions to a specific reducer, starting from the initial state.

 ```js
 // JavaScript